 Rebecca recently got married to her husband Travis and moved into their new home in Varna.
 She has two step-children and a pug named Pete that keep her house very full and her life very busy.
 When she’s not running from one arena to the next she can often be found working on her small business that she runs with her mother.

 Sarah Montgomery – Case Manager

-Sarah Montgomery has been a Case Manager with the Canadian Mental Health Association since 2017.
+Sarah Montgomery has been a Case Manager with our agency since 2017.
 She supports individuals in Huron County and is knowledgeable about services in this area.

 She came to us with great experience in the Social Work field, as well as a Social Service Worker diploma from Fanshawe College.
 Sarah has spent many years supporting and advocating for the women and children who have utilized the services of Women’s House Serving Bruce & Grey.
 She worked as a frontline Crisis Counsellor, as well as a Transition Worker to assist women in moving forward after their time at the Shelter.
 She has spent many hours supporting individuals on the 24 Hour Crisis line, as well as the Sexual Assault Support Line and has experience working in the Second Stage Housing Program.